Smukanec/Jarvik_code/README.md

 bash uninstall_jarvik.sh
 ```

-The script stops Ollama, Mistral and Flask, removes the `venv/` and
+The script stops Ollama, the running model and Flask, removes the `venv/` and
 `memory/` directories and cleans the Jarvik aliases from `~/.bashrc`.

 ## Quick Start Script